roblaing/erlang-webapp-howto/unit1/README.md

 But in the case of the required two arity start function for applications, I can't figure out from the documentation I've seen so far what the purpose of these ignored arguments is.

-I can't figure from the documentation I've read so far what their purpose is.

 One of the attractions of Erlang is it creates a supervisor tree to automate recoveries from crashes, so `unit1_sup:start_link().` which calls the start_link/0 function in unit1_sup.erl needs to remain the final
 <em>return</em> statement.